 I grew up in Mexicali in a home with dirt floors and no plumbing.
-I was the youngest of 11 brother and sisters.
+I was the youngest of 11 brothers and sisters.
 As a kid, I would fish balls out of the Mexicali County Club pond and sell them back to golfers.
-When I first started golf, my first “set of clubs” consisted of only one club, a 7 iron I had found in the water while fishing for balls in a ditch next to the golf course.
+My first “set of clubs” consisted of only one club, a 7 iron I had found in the water while fishing for balls in a ditch next to the golf course.
 I did everything with that club from tee to green.
 It demonstrates how starting with next to nothing you can go on to live a dream.

-But golf was not my first dream, it was boxing.
-During my early adulthood I became a professional boxer with the hope that I could make some money to help my family, after four (04) years as a boxer with a 16-1 record, my career ended due to appendicitis.
+Golf was not my first passion.
+During my early adulthood I was a professional boxer hoping that I could use my prize fighting earnings to help my family.
+After four (04) years as a boxer with a 16-1 record, my career ended due to appendicitis.

 With the help of family and friends I pursued my another passion, golf.
-By watching the golfers at the country club and practicing endless hours at dawn and dusk I learn how to play.
+I learned how to play golf by watching the golfers at the country club and practicing endless hours at dawn and dusk.

-I was 19 years old when I met Jon and Rita Minnis a couple that believed in me and gave me the chance to pursue my dreams.
-The possibility of brown skin boy who learned to play golf in the dirt with his brothers to become a PGA tour golf player, was statistically less than 1 in 1000 odds.
+At 19 years old I met Jon and Rita Minnis, a couple that believed in me and gave me the chance to pursue my dreams.
+The possibility of a poor brown-skin boy, who learned to play golf in the dirt, to become a PGA tour golf player was statistically less than 1 in 1000 odds.
 I probably had better odds of beating Mike Tyson in boxing.
-It.

-Today I stand here to prove to all that everything is possible if you have God, grit, and the support of people who believed in you.
+Today, I stand here as a successful PGA Tour/Champions to prove to all that everything is possible.
+You just need God, grit, and the support of people who believed in you.

 WHAT WE ARE AIMING FOR

 We are building a 3,600 square foot facility in Mexicali for 30 orphans/foster children to call home.
 This home will provide a safe, comfortable and nurturing environment for the children.
 The east wing bedrooms and bathrooms are for the girls, and the west wing bedrooms and bathrooms are for the boys.
-There are living quarters for the two resident assistants.
-Amenities include: a homework study room; a game room; a library; a dining room; a social room; a medical office staffed by a doctor and a dentist; and, a playground with a partial-sized soccer field.
-The home is close to the school and the church.
-It is operated by the our Foundation in partnership with the DIF (Mexico's governmental agency committed to protect vulnerable children), and it is owned by our Foundation.
+There are living quarters for two resident assistants.
+Amenities include: study room, game room, library, dining room, social room, medical office staffed by a doctor and dentist, and a playground with a partial-sized soccer field.
+The home is close to the school and church.
+The facility is owned by our foundation and operated in partnership with the D.I.F.
+(Mexico's governmental agency committed to protect vulnerable children.)